Did you know ... | Search Documentation: |

 SWI-Prolog runtime (where it will be picked up by the use_foreign_library/1

-directive), and defines the names A1
+directive), and define the names A1

 , A2